devmarkusb/toolib/doc/readme.txt

 2. How to start
 ==========================================================================

-In most cases you just need to include header files from subdir Toolib.
+In most cases you just need to include header files from subdir toolib.

 Sometimes you need to build the lib according to CMakeLists.txt in the root.